aimms/how-to/Articles/684/684-LocationIQ.rst

     :align: center

-Get coords from an Address
+Get coordinates from an Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Geocoding endpoint (/v1/search) is used to convert a human-readable address string into geographic coordinates